-Bump hunting is a common approach to extracting insights from data [8].
-It consists in looking for regions of a dataset where a property of interest occurs frequently.
-In this paper, we apply that approach on graphs.
-A subset of the nodes exhibit a property of interest and are provided as input.
-We refer to them as query nodes.
-The goal is to find a connected subgraph (the "bump") where query nodes appear more often compared to non-query nodes.
-We find such a subgraph by maximizing the linear discrepancy [6], i.e., the (possibly weighted) difference between the number of query and non-query nodes in the subgraph.
-Existing literature has addressed linear discrepancy maximization in the Euclidean space, as well as its extensions to non-linear discrepancy functions [1], [2], [6].
+Bump hunting is a common approach to extracting insights from data [1].
+The main idea is to search for regions of a dataset where a certain property occurs more frequently than what it would be expected to occur by chance.
+In this paper, we apply the bump-hunting concept on graphs.
+We consider a graph, and we assume that a subset of nodes exhibit a property of interest.
+Those nodes, to which we refer as query nodes, are provided as input.
+The goal is to find a connected subgraph (the "bump") where query nodes appear more often than non-query nodes.
+We find such a subgraph by maximizing the linear discrepancy [2], i.e., the (possibly weighted) difference between the number of query and non-query nodes in the subgraph.
+Existing literature has addressed linear discrepancy maximization in the Euclidean space, as well as its extensions to non-linear discrepancy functions [2]-[4].